liuzey/EECS738/README.md

 * Histograms, scattered matrix between features and box plots.
 * My algorithm results (including visualization).
 * Results (including some visualization) for comparison from scikit-learn.
+* In optimized KMeans and GMM, a graph of K with criterion will be given.
+A command input has to be given judged on 'elbow method'.

 ## Study 1: Zoo Dataset
 ### Histogram